-Our Sequence of Study incorporates official school breaks.
-(See page 7).
-These breaks are determined by the Marion County School Board on an annual basis.
-Students do not attend class or clinical practicum during these breaks.
-Students cannot make up lost time during these breaks.
+Our Sequence of Study incorporates official school holidays and breaks.
+These are determined by the Marion County School Board on an annual basis.
+Students do not attend class or clinical practicum during these holidays or breaks.
 Students cannot take additional time (Sick Time) in conjunction with these breaks as Final Exams are generally scheduled on the last day before each break.